Harshitx3/Dormq/client/NETLIFY_DEPLOYMENT_FIX.md

 # Fixing Netlify Deployment Issues

+## Update: Direct API Connection Implemented

+The application has been updated to use direct API calls to the Vercel backend instead of relying on Netlify's proxy.
+This approach should resolve the 500 errors and "Internal Server Error" messages.

+### Changes Made:

+1. Updated all API calls to use the absolute URL: `https://dormq.vercel.app/api`
+2. Created a test page (`test-api.html`) to verify the connection

-## Common Error: 500 Server Error or Internal Server Error on API Calls
+## Previous Issue: 500 Server Error or Internal Server Error on API Calls

-If you're seeing a 500 error or "Internal Server Error" when making API calls from your Netlify-deployed frontend to your Vercel backend, follow these steps to resolve the issue:
+If you're still seeing a 500 error or "Internal Server Error" when making API calls from your Netlify-deployed frontend to your Vercel backend, follow these steps to resolve the issue:

 ### 1. Check Your API Configuration